tamberg/pi-solar/README.md

 ![pi-solar-back](https://github.com/user-attachments/assets/cca3e249-260d-4acc-9c91-fa3e098ad096)

 ## Run a first test
-- Fully charge the batteries, see how long they run the Pi.
+- Fully charge the batteries, see how long they can run the Pi.
 - Use a power meter to measure voltage (V) and current (A).
 - Calculate how long you can run the Pi on an average day.